-Providing a cushioned base and supportive upper, this shoe is considered by many to be a good neutral daily trainer.
-Though it offers a little arch support with the molded liner and a heel counter that helps keep the foot secure, it is intended for those who do not require motion control in their shoes.
-Reviews are overwhelming positive on the support this shoe provides with its springlike cushioning and ability to absorb shock.
+Providing a cushioned base and a supportive upper, this shoe is considered by many to be a good neutral daily trainer.
+Although it offers little arch support with the molded liner and a heel counter that helps keep the foot secure, it is intended for those who do not require motion control in their shoes.
+Reviews are overwhelmingly positive on the support this shoe provides with its springlike cushioning and ability to absorb shock.

 Intended for asphalt and smooth surfaces, the outsole is comprised of carbon rubber for better stick and to withstand more wear and tear.
 The IGNITE v2 tackles the ground nimbly and with confidence on the morning run or during a racing event.

 Even in its debut, this shoe was not considered to be overly expensive.
-Coming in at a median price range, the Puma Ignite v2 pleases many runners and their wallets.
-With the shoe becoming less available, the price dropped in most venues making it a definite good buy.
+Coming in at a reasonable price range, the Puma Ignite v2 pleases many runners and their wallets.
+With the shoe becoming less available, the price dropped in most places making it a definite good buy.

 Some laud the shoe's rubber sole as well fitted for the road and its overall light weight as a good combination for speed on the run.
 There are some that claim the tread is not sticky enough for the treadmill

 or a gymnasium floor of basketball court but still rate it well as a daily wear shoe.
-It seems the consensus is that it performs as advertised in keep runners moving over terrain such as neighborhood streets and along paved park venues in dry and reasonably wet weather.
+It seems that the consensus is that it performs as advertised in keeping runners moving over terrains such as neighborhood streets and along paved park venues in dry and reasonably wet weather.

 The Puma IGNITE v2 offers cushioning and features like the transition line that allows the foot to move naturally